Edo 2020: LG vice chairman alleges threat to life over refusal to join PDP

 Mr Fred Aimienwanwu, Vice Chairman, Ovia South-West Local Government Area of Edo, has raised the alarm on threat to his life and family over his refusal to defect from the All Progressives Congress (APC) and join the Peoples Democratic Party (PDP).

-Aimienwanwu in a petition to the Assistant Inspector-General of Police, Zone 5, Benin, alleged that the council Chairman, and one other person were after his life.
+Aimienwanwu in a petition to the Assistant Inspector-General of Police, Zone 5, Benin, alleged that the council Chairman, Mr Destiny Enabulele and one General Peres were after his life.

 In a petition signed by his wife, Mrs Lauretta Aimienwanwu, the vice-chairman said boys numbering over 30 had stormed his resident in Benin on Wednesday at about 5 p.m. and forcefully gained entry to his compound by knocking down the gate.

-He said the boys who specifically said they were sent, also said he (vice-chairman) should return the council’s property in his possession.
+He said the boys who specifically said they were sent by Enabulele, also said he (vice-chairman) should return the council’s property in his possession.

 According to the petition, “The boys, numbering about 30, stormed my house and forcefully broke the gate.
 My gateman was assaulted in the process of forcing the gate open.